Animal Care and Use

 Prior to the clinical trial phase, a critical part of the laboratory research process is what is known as “in vivo” studies conducted in animals.
 In these studies, potential new medicines are tested in animals to evaluate how the medicine functions in a living organism.
 In biomedical research, animals have contributed to lifesaving treatments in the areas of cancer, diabetes, vaccines, high blood pressure, and neurological disorders, just to name a few.
 In food and fiber or agricultural research, animals have helped provide solutions in areas such as veterinary medicine, parasite control, analgesia, and ensuring safe and affordable food supplies globally.

 Research advances in human and animal medicines have made life better for countless numbers of people as well as those of companion and agricultural animals worldwide.
-However, at Eli Lilly and Company and Elanco Animal Health, we also recognize that we have a moral and ethical responsibility for the welfare of animals used in research, which is why we have strong policies and principles in place to ensure that all animal research conducted either by our employees or by third parties on our behalf is in line with our values.
+However, at Eli Lilly and Company, we also recognize that we have a moral and ethical responsibility for the welfare of animals used in research, which is why we have strong policies and principles in place to ensure that all animal research conducted either by our employees or by third parties on our behalf is in line with our values.

 Our Commitment to Responsible Animal Research